dohooo/react-native-reanimated-carousel/docs/ARCHITECTURE.md

 - `runOnJS` — observers use worklets and explicit `scheduleOnRN`;
 - `manualActivation` — would bypass Carousel's state machine.

+It exposes a read-only `config` view limited to the web-only `touchAction` option, so mobile-web consumers can keep native page scrolling (for example `"pan-y"`) without casting to the raw `PanGesture`.

 ## Snap and animation

 `snapMode` selects gesture release behavior: